 As an aspiring FinTech company, investor, or developer, financial regulations are not exactly the most exciting challenge you’ll face.
 FinTech software development is a rapidly developing space with plenty of excitement to go around.
 It’s essential to understand the core FinTech legal issues to reap the rewards FinTech offers.
 The three key areas are:

-• Data privacy.
-Consumer financial information protection is a core component of FinTech regulation.
-Regulatory bodies concerned with data privacy can sanction companies for not following proper risk management and meeting standards around customer data.
+- Data security.
+Consumer financial information protection is a core component of FinTech laws and regulations.
+Regulatory bodies concerned with data privacy can sanction companies for not following proper risk management and meeting standards around consumer data.

 Do you know?